How My Paintings Happen

-See the rhythm (and sometimes, lack of rhythm) of jazz come to life through this still-life demonstration of how I paint.
+See the rhythm (and sometimes, lack of rhythm) of jazz come to life through this step by step photo demonstration of how I paint.

 All the paintings on this page are of one painting from beginning to end.
 The canvas is wrapped around the stretchers instead of stapled onto the sides.
 I paint around the edges, giving the painting a more finished look so frames are not necessary.

 The painting I will be working on is commissioned to be hung between two 36"x24" paintings I did many years ago.
 My client wants this one to be in the same style as the two it will hang between...
 Quite a challenge since I don't paint like that any more.
 The two paintings my new one will go between are posted below.

 If you want me to let you know when I am working on this, go to my contact page and let me know your email and that you want to stay in the demo loop, so I can contact you.
 I will not share your emails with anyone.
 Thanks, Ann

 Studio with a new canvas I sketched in with charcoal yesterday.
 This will be a scene with several New Orleans jazz musicians in an open-air café between 2 columns on either end and a little edge of awning that hangs from the roof.